 First off, let me say that this process is very simple.
 It’s as simple as it looks but you want to choose your ingredients carefully in order to get the most effective oil.
 I suggest you use whole organic coffee beans and grind them yourself.
 I believe this will give you the most potent, fresh caffeine oil.
 Next, you need to pick your oil.
 Because of the DIY I’m sharing next, I chose rosehip seed oil.
 Even if you don’t plan on doing the DIY and you stop at a caffeinated rose hip oil-you’ll have a highly effective, anti aging treatment that’s better than most eye creams because it doesn’t contain a filler like water.

 The trickiest part about this DIY is straining the coffee grounds.
 I used a coffee filter because I didn’t have cheesecloth.
 This proved to be challenging to not waste my oil.
 I’ve included pics on how I strained it.
 It actually turned out to be pretty efficient.

-Directions for Coffee Infused Oil:
+Coffee Infused Oil: